 S-100 Part 4a, clause 4a-5.7.5 specifies how extensions must be documented.
 This specification is derived from the ISO Specification.

-Product Specification authors are reminded that ECDIS is not required to read ISO metadata files.
+Product Specification authors are reminded that ISO metadata files are not intended to be used on ECDIS, but may be optionally included to support wider interoperability with other user communities or to fulfil ISO metadata requirements where needed (S-100 clause 17-4.3.2).

 Data protection, authentication and encryption